DinkyToyz/wtmcsServiceDispatcher/README.md

 - **Dispatch by building range**:
   All buildings within a certain distance from a service building are considered to be in it's range.
 The distance is a property of the building asset.

-- **Prioritize assigned buildings**:
-  Only pickup garbage from buildings on the way as long as there will still be room for garbage from the assigned building.

 - **Send out spare** [`service vehicles`]:
   When to send out new vehicles from the service building instead of sending one that's already driving.